austinbeckstead/MacroShare/README.md

   + My frontend code calls those endpoints using fetch and async/await in create.js, gallery.js, recipe.js, and myRecipes.js
   + Call third party endpoints from your frontend code.
 This can be as simple as displaying a quote like Simon does: The automatically generated comments in recipe.js are now random quotes called from a third party endpoint.

+## Login deliverable
+  + Prerequisite: done- review andd display Simon Login
+  + Fixed Service from previous phase - the userRecipes endpoint is now being called
+  + Add code for connecting to the database: Created a database.js to create and connect to a mongo database called startup
+  + Provide endpoints for adding, updating, and deleting your application data in the database: Login, createUser, logout, addRecipe, getRecipes, addUserRecipe, getUserRecipes are all endpoints that work with the database
+  + Persist data in MongoDB: user and recipe data persisently saves on MongoDB.
+  + Display the user data in the frontend by manipulating the DOM.
+User data shows on the MyRecipes tab.
+  + Allow new users to create accounts by providing credentials: On index.html users can create an account by clicking "Create Account" after entering credentials
+  + Store encrypted credentials in your database: username and encrypted password are stored
+  + Allow existing users to provide credentials: Click "Login" on index.html after entering credentials
+  + Authenticate users by comparing provided credentials against those stored in the database: Authentication works using database data
+  + Restrict access to parts of the application that require authorization: you can only reach the other screens once you are logged in